 - Set your own timeline for exit based on what matters most to you

-Read our statement on the risk and lasting impacts of child care businesses closing down after this crisis, especially in minority communities.
+Read our statement on the risk and lasting impacts of child care businesses closing after this crisis, especially in minority communities.

 [section type=”Four-Column-Panel” background=”grey”]

 Employee ownership means the business is owned and controlled by a broad group of employees.
 With support from ICA, employees share the risks and rewards of business ownership, rather than one or two owners shouldering the responsibility of rebuilding the business alone.